berquetR/crypto_arbitrage/README.md

-# crypto_arbitrage

 # Crypto Arbitrage Analysis

-This repository contains a collection of Jupyter notebooks and Python scripts designed to analyze arbitrage opportunities in cryptocurrency markets across different exchanges.
+This repository contains a collection of Jupyter notebooks and Python scripts designed to analyze arbitrage opportunities in cryptocurrency markets across different exchanges for the SOL/USDT pair.

 ## Notebooks